SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/choose-a-thing.md

 - Betrayed by friends
 - Greed leads to killing
 - A showdown
-- A stranger arrives to settle a score
 - Two people cross paths and everything changes
 - A sudden reversal (of status, of fortune, of sympathy)
 - Somebody is watching, waiting for their moment
-- A tiny mistake leads to ruin
 - A good plan comes unraveled
 - You thought it was taken care of but it wasn’t